Frequently asked questions about Volume License keys

 - What is product activation?

-Product activation is validation with Microsoft to confirm that software is genuine and that its product key is not compromised.
-It is similar to the activation of credit cards or new mobile phones.
+Product activation is a process during which a product key is input to allow the use of the software.
 Activation establishes a relationship between the software's product key and a particular installation of that software on a device.

 Activation types include Retail, Volume, and OEM, and most require interactive steps such as entering a product key from the packaging or contacting a networked server or phone service center.